ndrakos/blog/_posts/2020-12-04-SED_Methods_Part_II.md

 1) Are there any constraints of galaxy ages in the literature that I can use to check if my ages are reasonable?

 2) How much do different ages affect the UV properties?
+(Plan: generate 1000 mock galaxies at redshift 0 with the same mass; see the relation between age and UV properties).

 3) Does the gas ionization parameter matter at all for Quiescent galaxies?
 Is it okay how I am setting it now?